 ← return to practice.dsc10.com

-will also be on paper.
+course will also be on paper.

-We encourage you to complete this
+We encourage you to complete these

-worksheet in a live discussion section.
+problems during discussion section.
 Solutions will be made available

 after all discussion sections have concluded.
 You don’t need to submit